DevJamGroup/Projects-List/Projects/2-Intermediate/FlashCards-App.md

 ## Bonus features

--   [ ] User can click a 'Results' button to display the tallies of correct and incorrect answers.
+-   [ ] When a User answers a card incorrectly, add the card to an "incorrect" pile.
+Once the user has gone through the entire deck, go through the incorrect pile until all questions are correct.
--   [ ] User can click a 'Reset' button to reset the tallies of correct and incorrect answers.
+-   [ ] After the User goes through all the cards, a 'Results' page displays the tallies of correct and incorrect answers.
 -   [ ] User can click a 'Shuffle' button to re-randomize the "deck"
 -   [ ] User can click a 'More Info' button to flip the flash card to see additional information.
 For example, detailed information about the subject